adambard/learnxinyminutes-docs/make.html.markdown

 	gcc -c -o $@ $<

 # Include the generated dependency files.
 The `-` prevents an error from
-# occurring when there are no .d files have been generated yet.
+# occurring when no .d files have been generated yet.
 -include *.d

 # Then if for example we compile a file called `test.c` that includes